Herpes simplex virus: Virology

-Viral Structure
+Viral structure

 Animal herpes viruses all share some common properties.
 The structure of herpes viruses consists of a relatively large, double-stranded, linear DNA genome encased within an icosahedral protein cage called the capsid, which is wrapped in a lipid bilayer called the envelope.
-The envelope is joined to the capsid by means of a tegument.
+The envelope is joined to the capsid through a tegument.
 This complete particle is known as the virion.
 HSV-1 and HSV-2 each contain at least 74 genes (or open reading frames, ORFs) within their genomes, although speculation over gene crowding allows as many as 84 unique protein coding genes by 94 putative ORFs.
 These genes encode a variety of proteins involved in forming the capsid, tegument and envelope of the virus, as well as controlling the replication and infectivity of the virus.
 These genes and their functions are summarized in the table below.

 The genomes of HSV-1 and HSV-2 are complex and contain two unique regions called the long unique region (UL) and the short unique region (US).
 Of the 74 known ORFs, UL contains 56 viral genes, whereas US contains only 12.
 Transcription of HSV genes is catalyzed by RNA polymerase II of the infected host.
-Immediate early genes, which encode proteins for example ICP22 that regulate the expression of early and late viral genes, are the first to be expressed following infection.
+Immediate early genes, which encode proteins, for example, ICP22 that regulate the expression of early and late viral genes, are the first to be expressed following infection.
 Early gene expression follows, to allow the synthesis of enzymes involved in DNA replication and the production of certain envelope glycoproteins.
-Expression of late genes occurs last; this group of genes predominantly encode proteins that form the virion particle.
+Expression of late genes occurs last; this group of genes predominantly encodes proteins that form the virion particle.

 Five proteins from (UL) form the viral capsid - UL6, UL18, UL35, UL38, and the major capsid protein UL19.

-Cellular Entry
+Cellular entry

 Entry of HSV into a host cell involves several glycoproteins on the surface of the enveloped virus binding to their transmembrane receptors on the cell surface.
-Many of these receptors are then pulled inwards by the cell, which is thought to open a ring of three gHgL heterodimers stabilizing a compact conformation of the gB glycoprotein, so that it springs out and punctures the cell membrane.
+Many of these receptors are then pulled inwards by the cell, which is thought to open a ring of three gHgL heterodimers stabilizing a compact conformation of the gB glycoprotein so that it springs out and punctures the cell membrane.
 The envelope covering the virus particle then fuses with the cell membrane, creating a pore through which the contents of the viral envelope enters the host cell.

 The sequential stages of HSV entry are analogous to those of other viruses.
 At first, complementary receptors on the virus and the cell surface bring the viral and cell membranes into proximity.
 Interactions of these molecules then form a stable entry pore through which the viral envelope contents are introduced to the host cell.
 The virus can also be endocytosed after binding to the receptors, and the fusion could occur at the endosome.
 In electron micrographs, the outer leaflets of the viral and cellular lipid bilayers have been seen merged; this hemifusion may be on the usual path to entry or it may usually be an arrested state more likely to be captured than a transient entry mechanism.